What is a PEO? In a nutshell:

 What types of companies should use a PEO?

 PEOs are best suited for small to midsize businesses with 10 to a few hundred employees.
 Business owners who are concerned about their company’s exposure and liability, as well as their own ability to successfully manage complex employee benefits, payroll, taxes, and more, will find value in a PEO partnership.
-At GenesisHR, we’re focused on building PEO partnerships with small to midsize companies and nonprofit organizations in the New England area.

 Key PEO Services & How They Can Help Your Company